bayareala8s/training/non-technical/leadership/README.md

    - **Give an example of how you handled a situation where a customer was not satisfied with the technical solution provided.
 What steps did you take to resolve the issue?**

-Certainly!
 Here’s a structured example response to the question about handling a situation where a customer was not satisfied with the technical solution provided:

 ---